What is Sport Premium funding?

 We have an annual subscription to the Leicestershire Schools Sports Partnership.
 This not only provides support for our PE lead but it enables the children to take part in lots of competition, festivals and events.
 This also includes a fee which goes towards medals and trophies.

-£2495.00 (12%) has been spent on real Legacy membership for next academic year to provide sustainability and support for teaching PE.
-Real Legacy is, first and foremost, a philosophy and approach which aims to transform how we teach PE in order to include, challenge and support EVERY child.
+We have a membership to Real Legacy.
+Real Legacy is a philosophy and approach which aims to transform how we teach PE in order to include, challenge and support EVERY child.
 It supports teachers and other deliverers to make small changes that will have a significant impact on their learners.

-£163.47 (1%) has been spent on dance coaching from a qualified dance instructor, giving staff the opportunity observe quality dance teaching and enabling children to learn a successful dance routine.
+We had a qualified dance instructor, giving staff the opportunity to observe quality dance teaching and enabling children to learn a successful dance routine.

 We have also provided a wide range of sporting opportunities and coaching from local sports clubs such as LCCC and Leicester Tigers.
 In addition, we have had support from external coaches to help engage those children that had low participation levels or activity levels.
 We ran Energize and Sparx Clubs to target these children as well as providing activity bags for children to use over the summer holidays.

 - Evidencing the Impact of Primary PE and Sport Premium 2022-2023

 - Evidencing the Impact of Primary PE and Sport Premium 2021-2022

 - Evidencing the Impact of Primary PE and Sport Premium 2020-2021

 - Evidencing the Impact of Primary PE and Sport Premium 2019-2020